Nigel Henbest

+Stuart Nigel Henbest FRAS (born 6 May 1951) is a British astronomer and science communicator.
+Born in Manchester and educated in Belfast and at Leicester University, Henbest researched in radio astronomy at the University of Cambridge before becoming a freelance author, television producer and astronomy lecturer.
+Asteroid 3795 Nigel is named after him.

+Henbest has written around 50 books and over 1,000 articles on astronomy and space for the popular market, including The New Astronomy and The Guide to the Galaxy.
+Among his award-winning television productions are On Jupiter, Black Holes and Journey to the Edge of the Universe.
+As well as lecturing on cruises, Henbest has given astronomy presentations on all seven continents (including Antarctica).
+He also leads tours to view total eclipses of the Sun.

+Formerly Astronomy Consultant to New Scientist magazine, editor of the Journal of the British Astronomical Association and media consultant to the Royal Greenwich Observatory, Henbest is now a Future Astronaut with Virgin Galactic.

+Married with two stepdaughters, Henbest lives in Hampstead, North Carolina and Loosley Row, Buckinghamshire, UK.

 Early life and education

-Nigel Henbest was born on 6 May 1951 in West Didsbury, Manchester, where he lived for the first five years of his life.
+Nigel Henbest was born in West Didsbury, Manchester, where he lived for the first five years of his life.
 His father, Bernard Henbest, was an organic chemist and his mother, Rosalind (née James) a psychiatrist.
-In 1958, his father was appointed Professor of Organic Chemistry at Queen’s University in Belfast, and Henbest was educated at the Royal Belfast Academical Institution until the age of 18.
+In 1958, his father was appointed Professor of Organic Chemistry at Queen's University in Belfast, and Henbest was educated at the Royal Belfast Academical Institution until the age of 18.

 Henbest graduated from the University of Leicester in 1972, gaining a First Class honours BSc in astrophysics.
-Here, he met fellow astronomy student Heather Couper; they formed a working partnership - Hencoup Enterprises - that focuses on astronomy popularisation.
+Here, he met fellow astronomy student Heather Couper; they formed a working partnership - Hencoup Enterprises - that focused on astronomy popularisation.

 Research

-Moving to St John’s College, Cambridge, Henbest researched at the Cavendish Laboratory, under the then Astronomer Royal, Sir Martin Ryle.
-During 1972-73 Henbest made pioneering observations of the remnant of Tycho’s Supernova (observed by Tycho Brahe in 1572).
+Moving to St John's College, Cambridge, Henbest researched at the Cavendish Laboratory, under the then Astronomer Royal, Sir Martin Ryle.
+During 1972-73 Henbest made pioneering observations of the remnant of Tycho's Supernova (observed by Tycho Brahe in 1572).
 Then in 1974 he published the first comprehensive observations of quasars and galaxies made with the newly opened Five Kilometre Telescope, now named the Ryle Telescope.